bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 is enumerated below, accompanied by requisite information specific to the reading / writing of each representation.

+For data that encode orientation information, there are fields that MUST be specified in the sidecar JSON file in order to ensure appropriate interpretation of that information; see [orientation specification](#orientation-specification)).

 1. <a name="data-scalar">*Scalars*</a>:

    Any model parameter image (whether [intrinsic](#paramdef-intrinsic) or